aupasana/aupasana.github.io/_posts/2016-02-06-links-new-window.md

 [contoso.com](http://www.contoso.com){:target="_blank"}
 ~~~

-Though I find markdown to be simpler than vanilla html, I find the html syntax to be intrusive.
+Though markdown is intended to simpler than html, I find links to be just as intrusive in markdown
-I prefer named links which don't interrupt the flow of the paragraph with inline ```href``` values. i.e.
+as they are in html.
+I prefer named links with the ```href``` values to follow. i.e.

 ~~~ markdown
 [contoso.com][a]